How Effective Are TDS Meters in Everyday Life?

 Safety Levels of water:

-● Sometimes, high TDS level indicate presence of high percentages of chlorine, sodium, potassium, and ions in water which do not have many side effects.
+● Sometimes, high TDS level indicates the presence of high percentages of chlorine, sodium, potassium, and ions in water which do not have many side effects.
 However, it becomes a matter of concern when concentrates like cadmium, lead arsenic, and nitrate are found in water because these elements have negative effects on our body.
-That is why, it is always recommended to check the TDS concentration levels in water to rule out any such adverse health effects.
+That is why it is always recommended to check the TDS concentration levels in water to rule out any such adverse health effects.

 Understanding the Results of the TDS device

 A water purifier technician is the best person who can help you understand what does the results indicate that are flashed on the TDS meter.
-However, having a prior knowledge, can always help you understand better.
+However, having prior knowledge can always help you understand better.

 ● The result that is considered the best is 0 ppm.

 ● These meters are unable to read the presence of non-ionic substances like sugar and thus the presence of sugar won’t contribute to the readings.